rodnolan/Ant-Build-Script/README.md

 1. The functionality related to Java Smartphones is not tested.
 This version focusses on BB10.

-2. The optimization-related stuff is included but it's simmering on the back burner.
+2. The optimization-related stuff is included in buildTasks.xml but its functionality has not been easily exposed in build.xml.

 ## Dependencies